flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/features.md

 +++

 {{<section title="The Game" >}}
 After a shipwreck you find yourself stranded on a **small tropical island**.
-Luckily, the island isn't entirely deserted as you find a local inhabitant willing to help you.
+Luckily, the island isn't entirely deserted, as you find a local inhabitant willing to help you.
 They would like to bring you to the main island, as there is a ship which might **bring you home**.
 But without any money, paying for the fare won't be possible.
 Luckily though, the Captain offered you a free ride in return for some **help around the island**.
 So go and see what the island inhabitants have in store for you!